 If you’ve established a good schedule and environment for napping, but your child continues to wake from naps early, a sleep onset association problem might be the culprit.
 The American Academy of Sleep Medicine identifies a sleep onset association as a connection that a child has made between an action or object and falling asleep.
 For example, if a child is always nursed to sleep, she will begin to associate nursing with sleeping.
 All of us, even babies, wake up a number of times during a normal sleep period, usually without even realizing it.
 When a child with a sleep association wakes, she doesn’t know how to go back to sleep without nursing (or rocking, or holding).

-To solve this problem, you're going to need to make some changes.
+To solve this problem, you’re going to need to make some changes.
 This process will likely be tough, but it is necessary for the well being of your child.
 First, you must put your baby down to sleep when he is sleepy but still awake.
 That means you cannot let him fall asleep while you are nursing him, rocking him, or holding him.
-Next, provide him with a transitional object (a.k.a. "the lovey").
+Next, provide him with a transitional object (a.k.a. “the lovey”).
 This is an object, such as a small blanket that you want him to associate with sleep.
 It will stay in his crib, and he will learn to use it to comfort himself.
 Finally, hang in there.
 Baby will not be happy with the changes, and he will cry.
-Wait five to 10 minutes (enough time to repeat "I am not a bad mother" about 1,000 times), then re-settle him matter-of-factly and reinforce the presence of the lovey.
+Wait five to 10 minutes (enough time to repeat “I am not a bad mother” about 1,000 times), then re-settle him matter-of-factly and reinforce the presence of the lovey.
 And repeat.
 Eventually, he will fall asleep.
-In a week or two, he'll be a more independent sleeper and, science suggests, you'll be a happier parent.
+In a week or two, he’ll be a more independent sleeper and you’ll be a happier parent.

 YOU MIGHT BE INTERESTED IN